Iddalui/AniFit/README.md

 Personalized fitness goal
 Workout routines

-This repository is made in partial completion oft he LBYCPD2 of De La Salle University's Computer Engineering Program.
+This repository is made in partial completion of the LBYCPD2 course of De La Salle University's Computer Engineering Program.